digipolisantwerp/auth_aspnetcore_deprecated/README.md

 ## Authorization usage

-To authorize users to access actions on controllers you can use two types of attributes:
+To authorize users to access actions on controllers (resources) you can use two types of attributes:

  - AuthorizeByConvention
  - AuthorizeWith

+Additional all existing authorization attributes defined in the asp.net framework are still usable.

 ### AuthorizeByConvention attribute